 Craft a search strategy using the various web and print resources found on the job search resources page

 Our office includes three career counselors who are available to discuss individualized career planning strategies with students.
-You are welcome to meet with an OCP counselor with whatever frequency you find helpful.
+You are welcome to meet with an OCS counselor with whatever frequency you find helpful.
 Emergent questions can be addressed on a drop in basis - if an office door is open, we're happy to chat.
-We provide advice on an individual basis at appointments made through our online recruiting system, Symplicity.
-You may select from available times with each counselor; if there's no suitable time available, contact the counselor you wish to see.
+We provide advice on an individual basis at appointments; directly contact the counselor you wish to see.

 Find advice on creating resumes and cover letters; tips on interviewing; and guidelines for references and writing samples on the Creating a Successful Application page.

 Our office can review any application document before you submit it to an employer.
-Set up an appointment, or email a resume or cover letter to a counselor for review.
+Contact a counselr to set up an appointment, or email a resume or cover letter for review.

 Connecting with others in the profession is one of the most important skills you'll develop during law school.
 Professional contacts can help you understand law practice, refine your goals, pitch your qualifications, find unadvertised positions, and get the inside track for consideration.
 The earlier you start, the more value networking can bring.
 Review this tip sheet to get started; visit our Networking Resources page for more detailed guidance and sources of contacts.